vladavilov/playground/risk-analytics-agent/ai_docs/FinCalculations_part.md

 - `last_trade_price`: `float`
 - `bid_price`: `float`
 - `ask_price`: `float`
+- `bid_size`: `float` - The total par value available at the current best bid price.
+- `ask_size`: `float` - The total par value available at the current best ask price.
 - `duration`: `float` - The instrument's effective duration, provided as an input.
 - `ust_benchmark_curve`: `object` - U.S. Treasury yields, keyed by tenor.
 Used as the primary benchmark for instrument types 'TFI_CORPORATE', 'TFI_AGENCY', and for 'MUNI' where `tax_status` is 'TAXABLE'.
 - `mmd_benchmark_curve`: `object` - MMD yields for munis, keyed by tenor.
 Used as the primary benchmark for 'MUNI' where `tax_status` is any value other than 'TAXABLE'.